zerotohero-dev/z2h-stream/episodes/episode-037/composition.md

    "" |     | `(...a) => ((...x) => a1(c1(c2(...x))))(c3(...a))` |     |
    "" |     | `(...a) => a1(c1(c2(c3(...a))))`                   |`a4` |

-Let’s remove the intermediate steps from the table above for brevity:
+Let’s remove the intermediate steps from the table above for brevity.

 curr  |acc  | reduction                                          |alias  |
 ------|-----|----------------------------------------------------|-------|